imapp-pl/gas-cost-estimator/docs/report_stage_i.md

 This could lead to a less predictable behavior of the fee market, from the network users' perspective.
 Assuming that transactions can in fact be efficiently categorized in terms of which smart contracts they execute on, which is a non-trivial task, one should accept the possibility of such scenario.

-This report and the entire "Gas Cost Estimator" proejct are focusing on a subset of EVM/eWASM OPCODEs.
+This report and the entire "Gas Cost Estimator" project are focusing on a subset of EVM/eWASM OPCODEs.
 The OPCODEs in this subset (see [Appendix B: OPCODEs subset](#appendix-b-opcodes-subset) have in common that they do not include any instructions which access the Ethereum storage (e.g. `SSTORE`, `SLOAD` etc.).
-On one hand, the focus on only purely computational instructions is intended and desirable, as seen from the point of view whereby the importance of on-chain computations will increase, while the extensive use of Ethereum storage will diminish and become more relatively more expensive.
+On one hand, the focus on only purely computational instructions is intended and desirable, as seen from the point of view whereby the importance of on-chain computations will increase, while the extensive use of Ethereum storage will diminish.
-This is driven by the current influx of L2-scalability solutions, which only store the minimum amount of bytes, putting the burden of providing data on the transaction senders and the burden of validating it on the smart contract.
+This is driven by the current influx of L2-scalability solutions, which only store the minimum amount of data, putting the burden of providing data on the transaction senders and the burden of validating it on the smart contract.
 **TODO find ref**.
 On the other hand, we intend to consider extending the method devised here to storage-bound instructions in the future as well.

-### Standardization effort
+### Standardization

 One of the factors that contribute to the challenge which gas cost estimation presents is the inherent multitude of environments involved.